MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-10/http2-on-iis.md

 - Clear text - as mentioned above, IIS currently only supports HTTP/2 over TLS.
 Again, IIS will fall back to HTTP/1.1.
 - Bandwidth throttling - IIS has a feature to limit bandwidth (in Inetmgr, select the site, 'Limits' under Configure of the Action pane).
 This applies to HTTP/1.1 but is not enforced for HTTP/2 (will proceed with no errors or bandwidth limiting).

-## For More Information....
+## For More Information

 See the Build 2015 talk [HTTP/2 in Windows 10: Browser, Apps, and Web Server](https://channel9.msdn.com/Events/Build/2015/3-88) for a more in-depth discussion of HTTP/2 and the client and server implementations in Windows.

-### Authors: Mike Bishop, David So

-(With contributions from and acknowledgements to Rob Trace, Baris Caglar, Nazim Lala)
+Authors: Mike Bishop, David So (with contributions from and acknowledgements to Rob Trace, Baris Caglar, Nazim Lala)